Barcelona and Catalonia Bike Tour

 Today you'll ride one of the many routes around the city where you’ll quickly learn why Girona is such a hub for road riders both locally and internationally.
 Starting at your hotel, today’s route snakes through pastoral hills dotted with ancient fortified farmsteads.
-After a gentle climb and a thrilling descent you’ll follow Girona’s urban cycling network back to your room.
-If there's one thing Girona is known for above cycling, it's food.
-For your independent dinner tonight why not try El Celler de Can Roca, previously ranked as the top restaurant in the world -- twice!
-BL
+After a gentle climb and a thrilling descent you’ll follow Girona’s urban cycling network back to your inn.
+Enjoy a world-class dinner amidst the ancient stone buildings.
+BLD

 Girona to Pals via Els Angels Pass 48km

 Leaving the streets of Girona behind, today you climb the famous Els Angels Pass, a route frequented by professional cyclists as a cool-down climb after a long day in the mountains.
 After gaping at the views from the top of the pass the ride heads down through the many medieval villages of Baix Emporda, a historic region dotted with timeless towns, cobblestone streets and the Castle of Pubol, home and resting place of Gala Dali and a large collection of works by her late husband, Salvador.
 The ride ends in the crown-jewel of the region, Pals, a picturesque town perfect for a late evening stroll.
 BLD